i-am-bee/github-issue-creator/README.md

 </div>

-> [!WARNING]
-> This project is in early beta stage.
-Expect bugs and breaking changes.

 A multi-agent system for creating well-structured GitHub issues using the [BeeAI Framework](https://github.com/i-am-bee/beeai-framework).
 This system coordinates between specialized agents to draft issues, check for duplicates, and create final GitHub issues with customizable templates.
 The system is consumable via the [Agent Stack](https://github.com/i-am-bee/agentstack) (UI and CLI) through the A2A protocol.

 ✅ Multi-agent workflow
 🔄 Real-time trajectory tracking
 📝 Customizable issue templates

 ## Motivation

 As AI coding assistants become more capable, **the bottleneck in software development is shifting from implementation to specification**.
 When AI can handle the *how*, the quality of your *what* and *why* becomes critical.

-This project ensures every GitHub issue is well-scoped, consistently formatted, and grounded in your project's context—making it ready for both human developers and AI assistants to act on efficiently.
+This project ensures every GitHub issue is well-scoped, consistently formatted, and grounded in your project's context, making it ready for both human developers and AI assistants to act on efficiently.

 ## Features